Engee documentation

 Details

-The efficiency that the unit uses to calculate the force-dependent electrical losses.
+The efficiency that the unit uses to calculate power-dependent electrical losses.

 Default value